streetwriters/notesnook/docs/help/contents/mobile-integration/home-screen-widgets.md

 :::tabs key:platform
 == iOS

-1. Long press on home screen
+1. Long press home screen
-2. Tap on the + button on top left
+2. Tap the + button on top left
 3. Select Notesnook Quick Note widget and add it to home screen

 ![Home widget](/static/mobile-integration/ios-quick-note-widget.png)

-4. Tap on the widget to directly launch the editor in the app.
+4. Tap the widget to directly launch the editor in the app.

 == Android

-1. Long press on home screen
+1. Long press home screen
-2. Tap on widgets
+2. Tap widgets
 3. Add Notesnook widget to home screen

 ![Home widget](/static/mobile-integration/android-quick-note-widget.png)

-4. Tap on the widget to quickly take a note without launching the app.
+4. Tap the widget to quickly take a note without launching the app.
    :::

 ## Which widgets are available?